Romanio0089/RoxMCLauncher/README.md

 At least 400 MB of free disk space (including Minecraft installation).

 Java 8 JRE is required to be able to launch RoxMCLauncher.
+No other Java versions will work.

 ## Credits